Will COVID-19 affect trick-or-treating? Tri-state area officials weigh in

 The State of New Jersey says at this point they have no official guidance yet, but in a press conference last week, Governor Phil Murphy said it will go on.

-Up in Philadelphia, it appears trick-or-treating will go on.
+In Philadelphia, it appears trick-or-treating will happen, as well.
 The Philadelphia Health Department released a statement saying, "Because Halloween is not a singular event, it would probably be impossible to ban or cancel it."

 Officials with the Commonwealth of Pennsylvania also say they're working on guidance.